mnot/I-D/draft-nottingham-binary-structured-headers.md

 1. The peer supports all of the Binary Structured Types defined in {{fields}}.
 2. The peer will process the BINARY_STRUCTRED HEADERS flag as defined in {{flag}}.
-3. When passing the message to a downstream consumer (whether on the network or not), the peer will:
+3. When passing the message to a downstream consumer (whether on the network or not) who does not support this extension or otherwise explicitly negotiate an equivalent mechanism, the peer will:
    1. Transform all fields defined as Mapped Fields in Section 1.3 of {{RETROFIT}} into their unmapped forms, removing the mapped fields.
-   2. Transform the message fields into the appropriate form for that peer (e.g., the textual representation of Structured Fields data types defined in {{!STRUCTURED-FIELDS}}).
+   2. Serialize all fields into the appropriate form for that peer (e.g., the textual representation of Structured Fields data types defined in {{!STRUCTURED-FIELDS}}).

 The default value of SETTINGS_BINARY_STRUCTURED_FIELDS is 0, whereas a value of 1 indicates that this specification is supported with no further extensions.
 Future specifications might use values greater than one to indicate support for extensions.